 The world has established a natural rhythm when it comes to the water cycle.
 Deforestation severely disrupts this cycle and can put our supplies of fresh water (which makes up just 3% of the planet’s total water) in jeopardy.

-But there are still 9 more reasons why trees are important.
+But there are still 9 more reasons.

 2. Trees Provide Jobs